DOJ files antitrust lawsuit against Google, says it stifles competition

 That gives Google top priority on hundreds of millions of U.S. devices with no opportunity for a competitor to strike a similar agreement.

+In a statement, Google called the Justice Department’s lawsuit “deeply flawed” and promised a more vigorous defense later Tuesday.

+“People use Google because they choose to — not because they’re forced to or because they can’t find alternatives,” a spokesman said.

-Google did not immediately respond to a request for comment.
-During a recent congressional hearing, Google executive Don Harrison defended the company, arguing it doesn’t dominate the markets where it operates.
+During a recent congressional hearing, Google executive Don Harrison defended the company arguing it doesn’t dominate the markets where it operates.

 Instead, Mr. Harrison claimed searches for products and businesses usually start on Amazon or another consumer-based website.